-A rambling, scatterbrained account of the life of doll addict DorrieBelle.
-She's got an overworked husband, an autistic son, a damaged ticker and just discovered she's a full fledged insulin-using diabetic and slightly anemic.
-She's also a tightwad who loves to sew doll clothes, and could talk the ear off a bartender.
+A rambling, scattered account of the life of doll and love addict DorrieBelle.
+She's got an overworked husband, an autistic son, a permanently damaged heart and just discovered she's no longer diabetic, but still has to maintain the treatment.
+She's also a tightwad who loves to sew doll clothes.
 And she's got a heckuva temper !
 Luckily, her 'Empress of the Universe' delusion helps to keep things in check.
 If you wanna know more, we pity you... but here it is !

 Sunday, March 22, 2015